ClemsonRSRG/beginToReason/docs/routes.md

 ### `GET /sectionx---`

-Various verses of the tool for the students to do
+Various versions of the tool for the students to do

 ### `GET /problems/:module/:problem`